 By Rick Steves and Cameron Hewitt

-While you're in Bled, be sure to enjoy the town's specialty, a vanilla-custard-and-cream cake called kremšnita.
-This dish was first created right here in Bled, at the big, red Park Hotel.
+And be sure to enjoy the town's specialty, a vanilla-custard-and-cream cake called kremna rezina, a.k.a. kremšnita.
 Slovenes travel from all over the country to sample this famous dessert.
 Slightly less renowned, but just as tasty, is grmada (literally "bonfire").
-This dessert was developed by Hotel Jelovice as a way to get rid of their day-old dessert leftovers.
-Start with the remains of cakes, add rum, milk, custard, and raisins, and top it off with whipped cream and chocolate syrup.
+This dessert was developed by lakeside Hotel Jelovice as a way to get rid of their day-old leftovers.
+They take yesterday's cake, add rum, milk, custard, and raisins, and top it off with whipped cream and chocolate syrup.
 It's the perfect end to a perfectly relaxing day.

 Cameron Hewitt is the co-author of the Rick Steves Croatia & Slovenia guidebook.